leobudima/elogii-blog/content/how-to-optimize-beverage-delivery-in-2020.md

 For example, a customer may receive the wrong label of spirit.
 A pallet of soft-drinks may arrive at the wrong store.
 Or a case of wine may be damaged en route to the customer’s restaurant.

-[**Reverse logistics**](https://elogii.com/blog/reverse-logistics-how-to-turn-failure-into-opportunity/) help you overcome all of these issues.
+[**Reverse logistics**](https://elogii.com/blog/reverse-logistics-how-to-turn-failure-into-opportunity/) helps you overcome all of these issues.

 It allows you to turn failure into opportunity, so you can keep costs low while maintaining high customer satisfaction at the same time.